The 2024-2025 Hellman Fellowships

 - Project title and a very short summary.

 - One or two brief sentences on the research objective.

-- Proposal consisting of three parts:
+- The proposal consists of three parts:

 - Project description and timetable.
 Describe the basic ideas, problems, works, or questions to be addressed.
 Give an overview of the planned approach, methodology, and schedule for the project.

 - Context statement.
-Review the relationship of the proposed work to your overall program of scholarship, placing it in context of previous research.
+Review the relationship of the proposed work to your overall program of scholarship, placing it in the context of previous research.
 Clarify how this project will contribute substantially to the conduct of your research, advancing it beyond the scope possible without the support of a Hellman research grant.